 Although most tickets are resolved at this stage, agents should understand the limitations of IT support level 1 to accurately filter tickets and escalate them to tier 2 when necessary.

-Level 2 of IT support: technical support team
+Level 2: technical support

 IT support level 2 provides technical resolution for incidents and requests that require system-level investigation, configuration changes, or deeper product knowledge.